maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 Attended a talk and looking for demo material or thought of a question?
 Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [reach out via another channel](/about-me.html).
 ## Upcoming talks

-* May 2018 - DevSum - Stockholm, Sweden
+* August 2018 - Xamarin User Group Cologne

 If you want me to deliver a talk at your user group or conference, feel free to [reach out](/about-me.html).
 I'll be happy to provide you with session proposals.